SBA 7(a) Loans: The Essential Guide

 International Trade Loan

-The International Trade Loan provides small businesses with long-term funding to support doing business outside the country.
-Companies can use the company to enhance their export sales, modernize their equipment and shipping, or contend with larger freight companies.
+The International Trade Loan provides small businesses with long-term funding to support international business activities.
+Companies can use the funds to enhance their export sales, modernize their equipment and shipping operations, or compete with larger freight companies.

 CAPLines of Credit